ReSharper

 • Press Enter once again.

-With ReSharper, you only have to press Control+Shift+Enter, and it will automatically insert a closing parenthesis, as well as both braces, and put the caret right where you can proceed with writing the method body:
+With ReSharper, you only have to press Ctrl+Shift+Enter, and it will automatically insert a closing parenthesis, as well as both braces, and put the caret right where you can proceed with writing the method body:

 In similar ways, Complete Statement works with the following language constructs: